 Determine the sources of security threats

-There are two main sources of security threats to an organization’s data and IT assets.
-The threats can be caused by adversaries, or they can be as a result of non-adversarial causes such as security negligence or weak cybersecurity programs.
+There are two primary sources of security threats to an organization’s data and IT assets.
+Adversaries can cause the threats, or they can be as a result of non-adversarial causes such as security negligence or weak cybersecurity programs.
 Either way, they provide malicious cybercriminals with avenues for exploiting them.
 Examples of adversarial threats are:

-- Organizations: suppliers, competitors executing corporate espionage, partners, etc.
+- Organizations: suppliers, competitors are executing corporate espionage, partners, etc.

 - State-sponsored attacks

 - Individuals: including insiders and third parties with access to internal controls